DevExpress/testcafe/docs/articles/documentation/test-api/typescript-support.md

 ## Writing Tests with TypeScript

-To start writing tests with TypeScript install TestCafe into your project directory.
+To start writing tests with TypeScript, install TestCafe into your project directory.
 For more information, see [Installing TestCafe](../using-testcafe/installing-testcafe.html#locally).

 When writing test in TypeScript, it is required to import TestCafe module first.